Best NBA Stats for Betting: Use These Statistics for Your Wagers

 For instance, teams that are at the bottom of the league in the average scoring margin are going to have the biggest negative number in the league.
 In this case, they’ve been on the receiving end of lopsided losses often.

 Taking advantage of teams with a negative average scoring margin that still have a favorable opinion in the public, with overinflated lines, are bets to target.
-It took a while for the sportsbooks to catch up on the Trail Blazers in 2021-22.

 2. Possessions Per Game